The Flashpoint R2 eVOLV 200 First Impression

 The Test Setup

-First off, the experiment with these strobes does done in the studio before trying to carry them out on location, and especially before a paying gig.
+First off, the experiment with these strobes was done in the studio before trying to carry them out on location, and especially before a paying gig.
 How better to see how far you can push a flash than using it to back light glass and freeze water in in motion.
 So that is what I did.
 The setup was 2 strobes.
 One behind the glass using a softbox and an additional diffuser to light the glass.
 The other strobe was set up with barn doors to add fill to the fruit creating the motion of the water.
 You can see a video done by workflow on YouTube here that shows the setup using speed lights.

 The strobes were used on manual for this shoot, mostly because I wanted to start learning how they worked and how I could control them.
 They powered up fast and were very intuitive to use.
 The results were great as well.
 I was very happy to see that the strobe had enough power to backlight the glass through a softbox and an additional diffuser.
 I’ll add that this was a fun experiment.
 It was messy, and there was a lot of clean up and it was worth it.
 The hardest part of the whole thing was timing the fruit hitting the glass.
 Then looking to see what the camera captured.